-In this section, we train decision forests on regression problems to show the wide applicability of our bounds.
-To the best of our knowledge, no compression bounds exist for this setting.
+In order to show the wide applicability of our bounds, we train decision forests on regression problems: Powerplant \citep{Tfekci2014PredictionOF}, Infrared \citep{wang2021infrared}, Airfoil \citep{brooks1989airfoil}, Parkinson \citep{tsanas2009accurate} and Concrete \citep{yeh1998modeling}.
+These datasets range from a training set size of 827 to 7751 and range from a number of features of 4 to 33.
+To the best of our knowledge, no sample compression bounds exist for this setting.
+Previous results were presented for linear regression under an $\ell_p$ loss \citep{hanneke_agnostic_2018,attias2023optimal,attias2024sample} or for boosting real-valued learner in a binary classification setting \citep{hanneke_sample_2019}, none of which are equivalent to our setting.
 We adapt the P2L algorithm to this regression problem (see Algorithm~\ref{alg:p2l_trees} in appendix), which differs from the original one, designed only for classification problems where zero training error is achievable (consistent case).
-At each P2L iteration, we add a single datapoint to the compression set in order to train the random forest.
+At each P2L iteration, we add a single datapoint to the compression set in order to train the forest.
 The selected datapoint is the one with the largest root mean squared error (RMSE).
-Then, the trees are retrained completely on the compression set.
+Then, the trees are retrained from scratch on the compression set.
 As the minimal RMSE that can be achieved is dependent on the dataset, setting a predetermined threshold is not a suitable stopping criterion.
-Thus, we train the model until the validation loss has not decreased for a number of iterations.
-To compute the bounds, we need the loss to be either bounded or $\varsigma^2$-sub-Gaussian.
+Thus, we train the model until the validation loss has not decreased for a given number of iterations.
+To compute the bounds, we need the loss to be either bounded or sub-Gaussian.
 As tree-based models predict the mean of the targets of each datapoint assigned to a leaf, their outputs are bounded by the extrema of the data.
-Thus, if we assume that the target space is bounded, the loss will be bounded.
-To compute the $\kl$ bound, we assume that the target space is bounded.
-The maximum value of the loss $\ell^{\max}$ on each dataset is reported in \cref{tab:decision_forests}.
-To compute the linear bound, we assume that the target space is sub-Gaussian.
-We discuss in more details this assumption and the way of defining the extrema in \cref{app:regression_problems}.
+To compute the $\kl$ bound, we assume that the target space is bounded by the maximum value of the loss $\ell^{\max}$ reported in \cref{tab:decision_forests}.
+To compute the linear bound, we assume that the loss is sub-Gaussian.
+We discuss in more details these assumptions and the way of defining the extrema in \cref{app:regression_problems}.